Curriculum Learning: A Survey: Applications of Curriculum Learning

-\textbf{Object segmentation.} Kumar et al.~\cite{kumar2011learning} apply a similar procedure to~\cite{kumar2010self} in order to determine specific-class segmentation from diverse data.
-The strategy is applied on different kinds of data, e.g.~images segmented using generic foreground or background classes, to determine the specific classes, and images with bounding boxes specified for objects or images labeled to indicate the presence of a class, to determine the segmentation masks.
-In their experiments, the authors use a latent structural SVM with SPL based on the likelihood to predict the correct output.
+\textbf{Object segmentation.} Kumar et al.~\citeyearpar{kumar2011learning} apply a similar procedure to the original formulation of SPL proposed in \citep{Kumar-NIPS-2010} in order to determine class-specific segmentation masks from diverse data.
+The strategy is applied to different kinds of data, e.g.,~segmentation masks with generic foreground or background classes, to identify the specific classes and bounding box annotations and to determine the segmentation masks.
+In their experiments, the authors use a latent structural SVM with SPL based on the likelihood to predict the correct output. \end{sloppypar}

-Zhang et al.~\cite{zhang2017curriculum} apply a curriculum strategy to the semantic segmentation task for the domain adaptation scenario.
+Zhang et al.~\citeyearpar{zhang2017curriculum} apply a curriculum strategy to the semantic segmentation task for the domain adaptation scenario.
 They use simpler, intermediate tasks to determine certain properties of the target domain which lead to improved results on the main segmentation task.
-This strategy is different to the previous examples because it does not only order the training samples from easy to hard, but it shows that solving some simpler tasks, provides information that allows the model to obtain better results on the main problem.
+This strategy is different from the previous examples because it does not only order the training samples from easy to hard, but it shows that solving some simpler tasks provides information that allows the model to obtain better results on the main problem.

-Sakaridis et al.~\cite{sakaridis2019guided} use a curriculum approach for adapting semantic segmentation models from daytime to nighttime, in an unsupervised fashion.
+Sakaridis et al.~\citeyearpar{sakaridis2019guided} use a curriculum approach for adapting semantic segmentation models from daytime to nighttime, in an unsupervised fashion, starting from a similar intuition as Zhang et al.~\citeyearpar{zhang2017curriculum}.
 Their main idea is that models perform better when more light is available.
-Thus, the easy-to-hard curriculum is treated as a daytime to nighttime transfer, by training on multiple intermediate light phases, such as twilight.
+Thus, the easy-to-hard curriculum is treated as daytime to nighttime transfer, by training on multiple intermediate light phases, such as twilight.
 Two kinds of data are used to present the progressively darker times of the day: labeled synthetic images and unlabeled real images.